 You can watch me speak briefly on a panel about my path to my current work, and what I work on.
 You can also listen to an interview I did for a more in depth discussion of my work, for a broad audience.

-My current interests weave their way between nonlocal games (multi-prover interactive proof systems), quantum analogues of classical notions from graph theory and communications formalized by operator theory, and graphical approaches to studying these things, in the program of categorical quantum mechanics.
+My research interests weave their way between quantum (noncommutative) analogues of classical notions from graph theory and group theory formalized by operator theory, and their interpretations in quantum information theory, as well as connections to nonlocal games (interactive proof systems).
+I like to use graphical approaches to study these things, inspired by categorical quantum mechanics.

-In the past, my work has touched on the algebraic tradeoffs of privacy and security, information theory, control theory, and combinatorial games.
+In the past, I have worked on the algebraic tradeoffs of privacy and security, information theory, control theory, and combinatorial games.

 Abstracting quantum spaces [Slides]